Code-Institute-Submissions/NbaQuiz/README.md

 #### Bootstrap 4
 The project uses Bootstrap grip to make information more presentable.
 The project uses Bootstrap so the web pages can be viewed on different devices.
-The project uses Bootstrap for form and Modal
 1.Font awsome
 Font awsome is used to provide icons for some titles in the project
 #### JavaScript